violitak/ezpaarse-middlewares/eprints/README.md

 # eprints

-Middleware that fetches data from eprints platforms.
+Fetches data from eprints platforms.
 This middleware was designed to measure only the logs of eprint platforms.

 ## Enriched fields